""

 The Physics Learning Center (PLC) has job opportunities for physics undergraduates as Peer Mentor Tutors (PMT).
 The PLC is looking for PMTs who have a desire to help others learn physics and have an enthusiasm for learning new ways to solve physics problems.

 The PLC provides supplemental instruction and a supportive learning environment to students in large challenging introductory physics courses.
-They include algebra-based Physics 103-104 and calculus-based 207-208 that are requisites for many STEM majors and pre-health professional pathways.
+They include algebra-based PHYSICS 103- PHYSICS 104 and calculus-based PHYSICS 207-PHYSICS 208, which are requisites for many STEM majors and pre-health professional pathways.
 The majority of students in these classes are not physics majors.

 To find out more about the PLC Peer Mentor Tutor Program, please contact us.
 The PLC is located in Chamberlin 2337/2338.